hackworthltd/nix-buildkite-plugin/README.md

 ## `jq-filter`

 The plugin uses `jq` to convert the JSON output of `nix-eval-jobs` to a list of derivations.
-The default `jq` filter is `try (.drvPath) catch halt_error`, but you can change it via this plugin option.
-For example, assuming your flake's `hydraJobs` has a `required` attribute that aggregates a number of other flake outputs, you will want to add the job's `constituents` to the list of derivations to build:
+The default `jq` filter is `try .drvPath catch halt_error`, or `try ([.drvPath, .attr] | join(" ")) catch halt_error` if `output-attrs` is `true`, but you can change it via this plugin option.
+For example, assuming your flake's `hydraJobs` has a `required` attribute that aggregates a number of other flake outputs, you may want to add the job's `constituents` to the list of derivations to build:

 ```yaml
     - command: nix-buildkite